 So what does copper do exactly?
 And more specifically, what does it have to do with testosterone at all?

-Copper is one of those elements that are great and absolutely necessary for our bodies when taken in the right dosage.
+Copper is one of those great and absolutely necessary elements for our bodies when taken in the right dosage.
 These elements, known as trace elements, must be supplemented in our diets, but as our bodies do not have reliable mechanisms for their excretion, buildup can be toxic.
 Other well-known trace elements are iron and zinc.

 So What Does Zinc Have To Do With Copper?

 Ah, zinc.
-Like the much cooler, more popular cousin of copper, zinc is used or at least heard of by most guys wishing to amp up their testosterone levels.
+Like the much cooler, more popular cousin of copper, zinc is used or known by most guys wishing to amp up their testosterone levels.
 So what’s the problem?

 It turns out that zinc and copper are actually biological antagonists, much like testosterone and estrogen .
 Proper homeostasis must be achieved by balancing zinc and copper levels, so that the overuse or supplementation of zinc is counterbalanced by the supplementation of copper.
 When found in the right ratio, usually 10:1 zinc to copper, the two minerals can actually act synergistically to help raise T levels .